Adarsh-Bhayani/mcp-sqlserver-pro/README.md

 ## 📋 Summary

-MCP SQL Server Pro provides comprehensive database management capabilities through 35+ specialized tools, making it the most complete MCP server for Microsoft SQL Server integration.
-Whether you're performing basic queries, managing complex database objects, or analyzing performance, this server provides the tools you need for professional database operations.
+MCP SQL Server Pro provides comprehensive database management capabilities through **9 powerful tools with 40+ actions**, making it the most complete and well-organized MCP server for Microsoft SQL Server integration.
+The new streamlined architecture provides better organization while maintaining all the functionality you need for professional database operations.

 ### **Key Benefits**
+- ✅ **Streamlined Architecture** - 9 organized tools with 40+ actions for better usability
+- ✅ **Enhanced Performance Monitoring** - New advanced analytics and monitoring capabilities
 - ✅ **Complete Database Management** - All major database operations covered
 - ✅ **Professional Security** - Built-in validation and security measures
-- ✅ **Performance Optimization** - Advanced analytics and monitoring tools
 - ✅ **Easy Setup** - Comprehensive installation guide for any PC
 - ✅ **AI Integration** - Seamless integration with Claude Desktop and other MCP clients

+### **🆕 What's New in This Version**
+- **Consolidated Tools** - Streamlined from 35+ individual tools to 9 organized tools with actions
+- **Enhanced Performance Analytics** - New monitoring capabilities for connections, slow queries, and failed logins
+- **Historical Analysis** - Track previous blocking sessions and performance trends
+- **Index Fragmentation Analysis** - Advanced index optimization with customizable thresholds
+- **Better Organization** - Action-based approach for cleaner tool usage

 ### **Quick Start Checklist**
 - [ ] Install Python 3.8+